13 Best Watches for 2026: What Experts Recommend

 Reality check: The ticking is loud – seriously loud.
 If you’re sensitive to sound or plan to wear it in quiet environments, consider other options.

-9. Best Field Watch of 2025: Hamilton Khaki Field King Auto
+9. Best Field Watch: Hamilton Khaki Field King Auto

 This $795 watch bridges military heritage with modern reliability.
 The Swiss ETA movement has a proven track record, and the field watch design works with everything from suits to hiking gear.